henry2004y/Ganymede/ulfwaves.md

 The lowest threshold corresponds to wave-vectors **perpendicular** to the background magnetic field.

 There is an important difference between slow mode and mirror mode.
 [Southwood & Kivelson, 1993][SouthwoodKivelson1993] and [Hasegawa 1969][HASEGAWA1969] derived under the CGL framework that even though the slow mode and mirror mode shares the antiphase relation between thermal pressure (or more exactly, perpendicular thermal pressure) and magnetic pressure, they are not the same: the CGL fluid theory predicts *oscillations* in the perpendicular direction for mirror mode when the fluid instability conditions is not met, while the slow mode cannot propagate in the perpendiclar direction at all!
 [Schwartz's 1997 review paper][Schwartz1997] did not make this point clear.
 And again keep in mind that even setting $P_\perp = P_\parallel$ we cannot recover isotropic MHD equations from CGL equations (See [Hunana+, 2019][Hunana2019])!

 ### Mirror Mode

+#### History

 Back to the 1960s, people found a new type of instability when conducting experiments on ohmic heating of a plasma by means of a current directed along an intense magnetic field.
-This instability cannot be explained by ideal MHD, and [Rudakov & Sagdeyev][Rudakov1961] explained its physics in a paper written in Russian.
+It was early recognized that this mode for being excited require a transverse pressure (or temperature) anisotropy.[^anisotropy_source] Realizing that this cannot be explained by MHD theory, [Rudakov & Sagdeyev][Rudakov1961] explained its physics using kinetic approach in a paper written in Russian.

+[^anisotropy_source]:  In 1993, David Southwood and Margeret Kivelson accounted the source of the anisotropy to the planetary bow shock, but there were no further information.

+This instability has generally been called mirror instability because a loss cone distribution inherently creates such an anisotropic pressure.
+It is actually not quite relevant in the mirror fusion machine because it has never become a high-β machine.
+For a complete theoretical derivation, I must read the [classical Hasegawa paper][HASEGAWA1969].

-In 1967, Masayoshi Tajiri derived a kinetic description of the mirror mode when considering the propagation of linear hydromagnetic waves in a collisionless plasma under homogeneous background.
-The key difference when compared against the CGL fluid approach is that is mirror mode is shown to be an **non-oscillating** mode with vanishing real part of the frequency.
+In 1967, Masayoshi Tajiri derived a kinetic description of the mirror mode when considering the propagation of linear (i.e.  small amplitude) MHD waves in a collisionless plasma under homogeneous background.
+The key difference when compared against the CGL fluid approach is that is mirror mode is shown to be an **non-oscillating** mode with vanishing real part of the frequency, which means that it has zero frequency in the plasma rest frame.
 Under proper conditions, the non-oscillating wave causes the mirror instability in the direction nearly **perpendicular** to a magnetic field.

 In 1969, Akira Hasegawa extend the kinetic theory to a nonuniform medium which takes magnetic field gradient and finite-Larmor-radius effect into account.

-The mirror mode is unusual in that it has zero frequency in the plasma rest frame.[^mirror_prop] Since it originates from slow mode, the density and magnetic field fluctuations are in strict anti-phase.

-[^mirror_prop]: This is true assuming a homogenous plasma neglecting finite Larmor radius (FLR) effect.
-If we consider FLR, there is a *drift* mirror instability, which leads to the $r^2_L \nabla^2$ term in the drift velocity.
+If we consider finite Larmor radius (FLR) effect, then the mirror mode becomes a *drift* mirror instability, which leads to the $r^2_L \nabla^2$ term in the drift velocity.
 The Larmor radius is much larger for ions than for electrons, so the drift will create charge separation and electric fields.
-If we consider inhomogeneity, this is also no longer true.
+If we consider inhomogeneity, the non-propagation is also no longer true.

+Since the magnetic field in mirror modes forms extended though slightly oblique magnetic bottles, low parallel energy particles can be trapped in mirror modes and redistribute energy.
+Such trapped electrons excite banded whistler wave emission known under the name of lion roars and indicating that the mirror modes contain a trapped particle component while leading to the splitting of particle distributions into trapped and passing particles.
+The most amazing fact about mirror modes is, however, that they evolve in the practically fully collisionless regime of high temperature plasma where it is on thermodynamic reasons entirely impossible to expel any magnetic field from the plasma.[^question] The fact that magnetic fields are indeed locally extracted makes mirror modes similar to “superconducting” structures in matter as known only at extremely low temperatures.
+Of course, microscopic quantum effects do not play a role in mirror modes.
+However, it seems that all mirror structures have typical scales of the order of the ion inertial length which implies that mirrors evolve in a regime where the transverse ion and electron motions decouple.
+In this case the Hall kinetics comes into play.

+[^question]: how should I interpret this sentence?
+Mirror modes cause some structuring of the plasma thus generating a state of lower entropy than the initial state.
+Moreover, the plasma is ideally conducting which implies that plasma and magnetic field are frozen and cannot be separated from each other.
+One therefore has to find a mechanism which distorts both the frozen-in state and leads to lower entropy without violating the second theromodynamics law, in other words, the lower entropy state has to be a state of reduced free energy.

+#### Ambiguity about mirror modes

+Mirror mode oscillation is the lowest frequency **perpendicular** magnetic excitation in magnetized plasma.
+In principle mirror modes are some version of slow mode waves, i.e. the density and magnetic field fluctuations are in strict anti-phase.
+Fluid theory, however, does not give a correct physical picture of the mirror mode.
+As the lowest frequency mode it can be expected that mirror modes serve as one of the dominant energy inputs into plasma.
+This is however true only when the mode grows to large amplitude leaving the linear stage.[Treumann+, 2004][Treumann2004]

+At such low frequencies, on the other hand, quasilinear theory does not apply as a valid saturation mechanism.
+Probably the dominant processes are related to the generation of gradients in the plasma which serve as the cause of drift modes thus transferring energy to shorter wavelength propagating waves of higher nonzero frequency.
+This kind of theory has not yet been developed as it has not yet been understood why mirror modes in spite of their slow growth rate usually are of very large amplitudes indeed of the order of $|B/B_0|^2\sim O(1)$.

+#### Properties

 Mirror mode instabilities described by the kinetic theory produce anticorrelated density and magnetic field fluctuations following

 \[
 \frac{\delta n}{n} = -\big( \frac{T_\perp}{T_\parallel} - 1 \big)\frac{\delta B}{B}
 \]

 for a bi-Maxwellian plasma, where δn and δB are perturbations in the background plasma density n and magnetic field strength B.